missionpinball/mpf-docs/config/accelerometers.rst

 Single value, type: ``string``.
 Default: ``None``

 Name of the platform this accelerometer is connected to.
 The default value of ``None`` means the default hardware platform will be used.
+You only need to change this if you have multiple different hardware platforms in use and this coil is not connected to the default platform.

+See the :doc:`/hardware/platform` guide for details.

 tags:
 ~~~~~